 Selection of recipients

-The winner is chosen by a jury of science journalists and communication experts chaired by a member of the Executive Committee of the DFG.
-Once the jury has reached a decision, the DFG informs the Donors' Association of the prizewinner.
-The DFG and the Donors' Association jointly present the award.
+Applications and nominations are evaluated by a jury of science journalists and communication experts chaired by a member of the DFG Executive Committee.
+Once the jury has reached a decision, the DFG informs the Donors' Association of the award winner.
+The DFG and the Donors’ Association present the award jointly.

-Nominations, including self-nominations, for the following year's award may be submitted to the German Research Foundation by the deadlines specified in the current call for nominations.
+Applications and nominations for the following year's award may be submitted to the German Research Foundation by the deadlines specified in the current call.